Staff Compensation Administration Policy

 External Offer and Counteroffer:

-• Employee’s current Georgia Tech department will determine if a counteroffer will be made following receipt of a signed offer letter or email from an authorized representative of the potential external employer.
+• Employee’s current Georgia Tech department, in consultation with GTHR, will determine if a counteroffer will be made following receipt of a signed offer letter or email from an authorized representative of the potential external employer.

 • No counteroffer may exceed the amount of the external offer.